Composting

 There are some compost facilities in Oklahoma that do not collect food waste, but do accept yard waste, sludge, and/or manure.
 You can find those facilities here: https://deq.maps.arcgis.com/home/webmap/viewer.html?webmap=828cd4dd8c8b494383ac825ad3347181

 There are limited commercial composting options in Oklahoma to compost food waste.
-Fertile Ground (link to Fertile Grounds: https://www.fertilegroundok.coop/) in Oklahoma City is an option for the Oklahoma City area.
+Fertile Ground (https://www.fertilegroundok.coop/) is an option for the Oklahoma City area.

-If you are interested in composting on a commercial scale, contact David Cates of the Department of Environmental Quality for permitting information, or visit https://www.ag.ok.gov/aems/compost.htm for agricultural composting information.
+If you are interested in composting on a commercial scale, contact Anne Marie Smith () of the Department of Environmental Quality for permitting information, or visit https://www.ag.ok.gov/aems/compost.htm for agricultural composting information.

 Additional Resources